-COPING STRATEGIES: Take Time To Grieve: Take time off school/college/ work etc. to grieve properly.
+TAKE TIME TO GRIEVE - Take time off school/college/ work etc. to grieve properly.
 Nothing is more important than your physical and mental health.
 Whether you’re around family and friends, or on your own, it’s important to allow yourself time to adjust.
 It may take days for the reality of the situation to really sink in.

-LOOK AFTER YOURSELF: Eat well.
+LOOK AFTER YOURSELF - Eat well.
 Try to eat, even if you don’t feel like it, which is common.
 Sleep when you can.
 If you can’t sleep, stay in bed and rest anyway.
 Exercise when possible.
 It doesn’t have to be strenuous.
 Even a good walk can do wonders.

-TALK: about your loss and the deceased is one of the very best coping strategies.
+TALK ABOUT YOUR LOSS and the deceased is one of the very best coping strategies.
 To heal, it’s important to let your feelings out.
 When friends/family ask you how you feel, tell them.
 Be truthful.
 If you’re hurting, say so.
 Bottling up your feelings will only prolong your grief.
 If you want to talk but feel unable to talk to family and friends, professional help (bereavement counselling) is recommended.

-GET CREATIVE: Express your grief with music, poetry, pencils, crayons. clays, or paint… Use your imagination.
+GET CREATIVE - Express your grief with music, poetry, pencils, crayons. clays, or paint… Use your imagination.
 Some of mankind’s most poignant artworks were born of sadness and grief.
-There is no reason why you can’t use your sadness and loss to inspire the creation of something beautiful.
+There is no reason why you can’t use your sadness and loss to inspire the creation of something beautiful

-HONOUR YOUR LOVED ONE: Create a “memories” scrapbook.
+HONOUR YOUR LOVED ONE - Create a “memories” scrapbook.
 Create a photo album or a collage to put on the wall.
 Create a compilation CD.
 Start a tribute page on Gone Too Soon.
 Plant a tree, or make a charitable donation in their name.
 You could have a piece of jewellery engraved, or have a commemorative tattoo done.
 Everyone is different and their choices varied.
 Find something that resonates with you… whatever that may be.

-AVOID BIG DECISIONS: In your grief-stricken state, you might not be capable of making great decisions.
+AVOID BIG DECISIONS - In your grief-stricken state, you might not be capable of making great decisions.
 There will be plenty of time for big life changes later.
 For now, concentrate on grieving, accepting, and healing.
 Impulsive decisions may not pan out the way you hoped.
 And right now, you can do without added pressure and stress.
 If you must make an important decision, explore your options with a trusted friend.

-AVOID DRINK & DRUGS: Turning to drink and drugs will only prolong your suffering as they will prevent you from adequately processing your grief.
+AVOID DRINK & DRUGS - Turning to drink and drugs will only prolong your suffering as they will prevent you from adequately processing your grief.
 It is best to feel what you have to feel without the influence of drink or drugs.
 It will be unpleasant, it will hurt, it will at times seem overwhelming, but the sooner you face it, the sooner you’ll heal.

-HAVING FUN: Is Not Taboo: During the saddest moments of your life, laughter and smiling are still allowed, and you shouldn’t feel guilty about it.
+HAVING FUN - Is Not Taboo: During the saddest moments of your life, laughter and smiling are still allowed, and you shouldn’t feel guilty about it.
 In the week following my girlfriend’s funeral, I watched a fair few comedy DVDs.
 They were shows we used to enjoy together, but that’s not the main reason I watched them.
 In all honesty, I needed some relief.
 I needed the intensity of my situation taken down a notch.
 As I’ve said in various places on the site, there’s no right or wrong to any of this.
 If you want or need to cry, do that.
-If you want to laugh from time to time while you’re grieving, that is perfectly okay too.
+If you want to laugh from time to time while you’re grieving, that is perfectly okay too

-HAVE THINGS TO LOOK FORWARD TO: Make plans for special occasions.
+HAVE THINGS TO LOOK FORWARD TO - Make plans for special occasions.
 Think about how you’ll spend the day.
 Prepare in advance everything you need to make it memorable (or even just bearable).
 Plan ahead of time so there are no last-minute disappointments that could lead to feelings of guilt… Enlist the help of family and friends.

-Strive to create new rituals, new memories.
+CREATE NEW RITUALS - And new memories.
 When I was newly bereaved I made a big deal of the anniversary of the death.
 Now, I no longer do that.
 I consciously shifted the focus of my remembrance away from the day of their death.
 I decided I would rather celebrate the day they were born instead.
 So that’s what I do.
 On their birthday I do something nice.
 Something fun.
 Something they’d have enjoyed or approved of… I raise a glass in their honour, and I smile while remembering all the wonderful times we shared.

-STAY CONNECTED: You may be tempted to withdraw from social interaction.
+STAY CONNECTED - You may be tempted to withdraw from social interaction.
 So if you have good friends, lean on them.
 They’ll be only too happy to support you.
 You’d do the same for them if the boot were on the other foot.
 If, however, you don’t have any close friends to rely on, join a support group, or get in touch with one of the bereavement counselling services.
 The important thing is not to spend too much time in isolation.

 MY COMFORT OF CHOICE: MUSIC!

 Life is challenging, and we’re all looking for things to make us feel better.
-Never more so than when we’re hurt.
+Never more so than when we’re hurting.
 Music has always been my medicine of choice and never is it more comforting than when you’re bereaved.

 Each of my bereavements had its own soundtrack – songs that made my playlists were either directly connected to the lost relationship or somehow embodied the essence of my feelings.
-I couldn’t always articulate how I felt, with words alone seeming inadequate in the face of such all-consuming devastation, but I could listen to a great song or beautiful piece of music and think, “Oh my god!!!
-That is EXACTLY how I feel… Music was and continues to be, a source of great comfort to me.
+I couldn’t always articulate how I felt, with words alone seeming inadequate in the face of such all-consuming devastation, but I could listen to a song or beautiful piece of music and think, “Oh my god!!!
+That is EXACTLY how I feel… Music was, and continues to be, a source of great comfort to me.
 I hope it will be for you too.

 Here is our guide to looking after yourself when faced with bereavement.
 You are hurt and wounded right now, maybe even broken.
 So, looking after yourself is more important than ever.
 You may lose your appetite but you must still eat.
 You may be unable to sleep, but you must still rest.
 Some ideas for inspiration.